 Life Size Tipi

-Bison hide tipi on permanent display in the Museum of Westward Expansion at the Gateway Arch.
+Bison hide tipi on permanent display in the Museum at the Gateway Arch.

 Sue Ford NPS

-The authentic life size tipi in the Museum of Westward Expansion was made by Larry Belitz of Hot Springs, South Dakota.
-Mr. Belitz a master craftsman has constructed over 300 bison hide tipis over the years.
+The authentic life size tipi in the museum was made by Larry Belitz of Hot Springs, South Dakota.
+Mr. Belitz is a master craftsman has constructed dozens of bison hide tipis over the years.
 He started working on this tipi Christmas Day of 2008 and delivered the finished tipi January 20, 2009.
-He then lead the National Park Service Exhibits staff in erecting the tipi in the museum.
+He then led the National Park Service Exhibits staff in erecting the tipi in the museum.

-This tipi is constructed of nine buffalo hides stretched around a frame of fifteen, 18’ lodgepole pine.
-These pine trees are used to make the tipi poles because of their size, strength and flexibility.
-The buffalo tales were left on the hides both as decoration and for functionality as a way to close flaps on the tipi.
-The tipi lacing pins used to close the tipi above the door are made of chockcherry.
-This tipi is a replacement for one Mr. Belitz made for the museum over 30 years ago.
+This tipi is constructed of nine buffalo hides stretched around a frame of fifteen 18’ lodgepole pines.
+Traditionally, lodgepole pines are used to make tipi poles because of their size, strength and flexibility.
+The buffalo tails were left on the hides, which serves both as decoration and for functionality as a way to close flaps on the tipi.
+The tipi lacing pins used to close the tipi above the door are made of chokecherry.
+This tipi was a replacement for one Mr. Belitz had made for the museum over 30 years before.

 tipi lacing pins